 - If an injury is judged to be serious then the parents/guardians are to be contacted immediately and asked to come to the school.
 Until the parents arrive the child is kept under observation.
 If the considered opinion of the attending staff is that immediate professional help is required then an ambulance is called.
 If the ambulance arrives before the parents do then, with the advice of the paramedics, a teacher (designated by the principal) will travel in the ambulance with the child.
 Parents are kept informed of the developing situation.

 Minor Cuts and Bruises

-- Clean around cuts using cotton pad and water, cleaning from the centre outwards.
+- Wearing disposable gloves clean around cuts using cotton pad and water, cleaning from the center outwards.

 - Check for any small bodies which may be embedded in the wound.

 - Place a plaster on the wound if necessary for comfort or hygiene.

 - Ice pack is applied and, if possible the affected area is elevated.

 - Teacher observation is maintained

 - If in doubt parents are contacted by phone.